wjabbour/guardian-web-client/common/configs/README.md

 Determines which email addresses will receive an order email once an order is successfully placed and paid for. **Note:** The email associated with the order will always receive an order email, even if they're not in this array.

+### enable_customs_store_picker

+If true, when a user navigates to the customs catalog, they will be presented with a list of stores to choose from.
+They must enter the password associated with the store.
+This is used when different stores have different sets of customs items.

 ### stores

 Each store option looks like this: